-B's contributions will be considered to be production-related to the extent it was made for the following items:
+B's contributions will be considered production-related to the extent used for the following items:

-- a) R2 million used towards actors and actresses salaries, location fees and hiring of equipment; and - b) R300 000 used towards editing the film.
+- a) R2 million towards actors and actresses salaries, location fees and hiring of equipment; and - b) R300 000 towards editing the film.

-B's contributions will not be considered to be production-related to the extent it was made for the following items -
+B's contributions will not be considered production-related to the extent used for the following items -

-- i) the acquisition of 10% of the exploitation rights paid directly to A; and - ii) R200 000 towards marketing the film.
+- i) R1 million for the acquisition of 10% of the exploitation rights paid directly to A; and - ii) R200 000 towards marketing the film.